mouseless/mouseless.codes/our-collective.md

 # connected through the craft

 Our collective is a team of 3-7 software engineers guided by our people-centric philosophy.
-We prioritize excellence and efficiency, focusing on delivering quality work collaboratively.
+We value excellence and efficiency, focusing on delivering quality work collaboratively.

 :::